etherzhhb/Shang/README.md

 Shang cooperates with others components in the same system.
 *  ...

-Combining these together, Shang outperform the commercial tool eXCite by 10% and the open source HLS tool LegUp by 30%, respectively, with a naive FUs/Registers sharing algorithm which only share FUs/Registers with identical fanins.
+Combining these together, Shang outperforms the commercial tool eXCite by 10% and the open source HLS tool LegUp by 30%, respectively, with a naive FUs/Registers sharing algorithm which only shares FUs/Registers with identical fanins.

 Getting Start
 -------------